 \section{Introduction}

-The field of AI planning has developed powerful domain-independent planners such as Fast Downward \cite{helmert-jair2006}, which are capable of receiving problem descriptions and solving these efficiently.
-The plans they generate are sequences of actions that transform the initial state to a goal state \cite{ghallab-et-al-2004}.
-The most common format for specifying such problems is the Problem Domain Definition Language (PDDL) \cite{mcdermott-et-al-tr1998}.
-This is a declarative programming language that can be used to define the available actions, predicates and types, as well as the existing objects, their initial states, and any goal requirements.
-Specifying the PDDL for the domain-independent planners is, however, a labor"-intensive task that requires PDDL"-trained users and an understanding of the domain under consideration.
+The field of AI planning \cite{ghallab-et-al-2004} has developed powerful domain-independent planning systems such as Fast Downward \cite{helmert-jair2006}, which are capable of receiving task descriptions and solving these efficiently.
+The most common format for specifying such problems is the Problem Domain Definition Language (PDDL) \cite{haslum-et-al-2019}.
+Modeling planning tasks is, however, a labor"-intensive task that requires PDDL"-trained users and an understanding of the domain under consideration.